-Pool cleaners sit in sun and chlorine for most of their working life (which does sound a little like a good holiday…) and can clock up more than 1000 km a year.
-Some cheaper models may not last the distance.
-When CHOICE tested pool cleaners in the past, we found several were prone to getting blocked and others neglected some areas of the pool.
+Pool cleaners sit in the sun and chlorine for most of their working life (which sounds like a nice holiday) and can clock up more than 1000km a year.

 Pool cleaners can't clean a very dirty pool, so you won't get out of this task altogether.
 Give the pool a good manual clean at the start of each swimming season or when you haven't run the pool cleaner for a while.

-There are three types of pool cleaner out in the market: suction, pressure and robotic.
+There are three types of pool cleaners out in the market: suction, robotic and pressure.

 Suction cleaners attach with a hose to your skimmer box and use the suction created by your filtration system to suck up grime.
 Most pool cleaners you'll come across are suction models.

 - Inertia driven suction cleaners clean in a random pattern and are generally the creepy-crawly-looking cleaners.
 They work well in pools with curved walls and no sharp corners.

 - Geared suction cleaners have wheels or tracks and move in a predetermined pattern.
 They can easily get into tight corners which makes them suitable for smaller pools with lots of steps and sharp ledges.
 Geared cleaners have more moving parts than the random pattern models, so they will probably need more maintenance.